Maimouna N'Diaye

-Maimouna N'Diaye is a Franco-Burkinabe actress.
+Maimouna N'Diaye is a Franco-Senegalese actress and film director.
 She is best known for her leading role in the film Eye of the Storm (2015), for which she received critical acclaim.

 In 2019, N'Diaye was appointed as a jury member of the main competition in the 72nd annual Cannes Film Festival.

 Career

 In 2015, she starred in Eye of the Storm, a film that opened the Panafrican Film and Television Festival of Ouagadougou.
 She won the 2015 FESPACO award for best actress.
 She was also nominated for best actress at AMAA awards in Nigeria.
 In March 2017, she opened the 14th Festival Divercine through her film Eye of the Storm in Bytowne cinema, Canada.
 In a 2016 interview with Bukinabe 24, she decried the lack of internal fund for Bukinabe films, explaining that the industry should be viable enough for financial supply and stability.